 When you set out on a load-testing exercise of your web application, there are several metrics you will look to measure.
-The gathered data will assist you in uncovering and ultimately resolving potential problems in the application’s performance which can be costly.
+The gathered data will assist you in uncovering and ultimately resolving potential problems in the application’s performance, which can be costly.
 Not everything needs to be measured, but the following metrics are worth considering.

-Transaction Response Time
+Transaction Response TimeTransaction response time

 How long does each transaction in your user journey take to respond?
 Examples of a transaction could be logging into the system, adding an item to a shopping cart, or completing the checkout process.
-If a transaction comprises multiple API calls, these can either be grouped together to get an overall indication of the response time for a particular transaction or analyzed individually.
+If a transaction comprises multiple API calls, these can be grouped to get an overall indication of the response time for a particular transaction or analyzed individually.

 Application Throughput